jangroth/aws-certification-notes/solutions-architect-professional.md

     * `CRUD on DDB table` -> `Lambda` -> `Amazon ES ElasticSearch`, or `Kinesis`
 * **Global Tables** (cross region replication)
 	* Amazon DynamoDB global tables provide a fully managed solution for deploying a multiregion, multi-active database, without having to build and maintain your own replication solution.
 With global tables you can specify the AWS Regions where you want the table to be available.
 DynamoDB performs all of the necessary tasks to create identical tables in these Regions and propagate ongoing data changes to all of them.
+	* Per table
   * Active Active replication, many regions
   * Must enable DynamoDB Streams
   * Useful for low latency, DR purposes
   * Common pattern:
     * Two tables in two regions
     * Replicate all CRUD changes into each other
+* **Auto scaling** uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf in response to actual traffic patterns.
+	* This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.

 <a name="8_1_4"></a>
 ### [↖](#8_1)[↑](#8_1_3)[↓](#8_1_4_1) Keys and indexes